 Use of Unchecked_Deallocation can cause dangling references to the heap.
 The vulnerabilities described in TR 24772-1 Section 6.14 exist in Ada, when this feature is used, since Unchecked_Deallocation may be applied even though there are outstanding references to the deallocated object.

-Ada provides a model in which whole collections of heap-allocated objects can be deallocated safely, automatically and collectively when the scope of the root access type ends.
+Ada provides a model in which whole collections of heap-allocated objects can be deallocated safely, automatically and collectively when the scope of the root access type or the scope of any associated storage pool object ends.

-For global access types, allocated objects can only be deallocated through an instantiation of the generic procedure Unchecked_Deallocation.
+For global access types, unless storage pools are used, allocated objects can only be deallocated through an instantiation of the generic procedure Unchecked_Deallocation.

 6.14.2 Guidance to language users